-- (6) An authority must coordinate its activities with those, including bond issuance activities, of the creating municipality and the public corporation created under chapter 39.84 RCW by the creating municipality. - NEW SECTION.
+- (9) The departments of commerce, agriculture, and employment security and other relevant state agencies must provide to any authority established pursuant to this chapter all reports prepared in the course of their ongoing activities which may assist in the identification of unmet capital financing needs by small-sized and medium-sized businesses in the state. - (10) An authority may use any funds legally available to it for any purpose specifically authorized by this chapter, or for otherwise improving economic development by assisting businesses and farm enterprises that do not have access to capital at terms and rates comparable to large corporations due to the location of the business, the size of the business, the lack of financial expertise, or other appropriate reasons. - NEW SECTION.
 Sec.
 6. (1) An authority established pursuant to this chapter must adopt general operating procedures for the authority.
 The authority must also adopt operating procedures for individual programs as they are developed for obtaining funds and for providing funds to borrowers.
-These operating procedures must be adopted by resolution prior to the authority operating the applicable programs. - (2) The operating procedures must include, but are not limited to: - (a) Appropriate standards for securing loans and other financing the authority provides to borrowers, such as guarantees or collateral; and - (b) Strict standards for providing financing to borrowers, such as: - (i) The borrower is a responsible party with a high probability of being able to repay the financing provided by the authority; - (ii) The financing is reasonably expected to benefit the creating municipality by enabling a borrower to increase or maintain jobs or capital in the municipality; - (iii) The borrowers with the greatest needs or that provide the most public benefit are given higher priority by the authority; and - 26 (iv) The financing is consistent with any plan adopted by the 27 authority under the provisions of section 7 of this act. - NEW SECTION.
+These operating procedures must be adopted by resolution prior to the authority operating the applicable programs. - (2) The operating procedures must include, but are not limited to: - (a) Appropriate minimum reserve requirements to secure the authority's bonds and other obligations; - (b) Appropriate standards for securing loans and other financing the authority provides to borrowers, such as guarantees or collateral; and - (c) Strict standards for providing financing to borrowers, such as: - (i) The borrower is a responsible party with a high probability of being able to repay the financing provided by the authority; - (ii) The financing is reasonably expected to provide economic growth or stability in the state by enabling a borrower to increase or maintain jobs or capital in the state; - (iii) The borrowers with the greatest needs or that provide the most public benefit are given higher priority by the authority; and - 36 (iv) The financing is consistent with any plan adopted by the 37 authority under the provisions of section 7 of this act.

+- NEW SECTION.
 Sec.
 7. (1) Any authority established pursuant to this chapter must adopt a general plan of economic development finance objectives to be implemented by the authority during the period of the plan.
 The authority may exercise the powers authorized under this chapter prior to the adoption of the initial plan.
-In developing the plan, the authority must consider and set objectives for: - (a) Employment generation associated with the authority's programs; - 35 (b) The application of funds to economic sectors and economic development activity evidencing need for improved access to capital markets and funding resources;

-- (c) Eligibility criteria for participants in authority programs; - (d) The use of funds and resources available from or through federal, state, local, and private sources and programs; - (e) New programs which serve a targeted need for financing assistance within the purposes of this chapter; and - (f) Opportunities to improve capital access as evidenced by programs existent in other localities or as they are made possible by results of private capital market circumstances. - 12 (2) Upon adoption of the general plan the authority must conduct 12 its programs in observance of the objectives established in the plan.
-13 The authority may periodically update the plan as determined necessary 14 by the authority. - NEW SECTION.
+In developing the plan, the authority must consider and set objectives for: - (a) Employment generation associated with the authority's programs; - (b) The application of funds to economic sectors and economic development activity evidencing need for improved access to capital markets and funding resources; - (c) Eligibility criteria for participants in authority programs; - (d) The use of funds and resources available from or through federal, state, local, and private sources and programs; - (e) New programs which serve a targeted need for financing assistance within the purposes of this chapter; and - (f) Opportunities to improve capital access as evidenced by programs existent in other localities or as they are made possible by results of private capital market circumstances. - 19 (2) Upon adoption of the general plan the authority must conduct 20 its programs in observance of the objectives established in the plan.
+21 The authority may periodically update the plan as determined necessary 22 by the authority. - NEW SECTION.
 Sec.
 8. In addition to carrying out the economic development finance activities and programs specifically authorized in this chapter, an authority may: - (1) Maintain an office or offices;